Felixim0/tkinterExamples/README.md

-# Examples of using tkkinter menu default package to creat UIs of some vagues discription
+# Examples of using tkkinter menu default package to create UIs of some vagues discription